njko39/github-pages/_posts/2024-07-17-codeclub-resources.md

 Whether you're writing your first CV or deepening your technical knowledge, our library is full of ways to sharpen your digital skillset.
 [grow.google/intl/ssa-en](https://grow.google/intl/ssa-en/#filter)

+# Tech Dev Guide
+If you have foundational skills and want to go to the next level, there’s something for you here in Google’s Tech Dev Guide.

 # Microsoft Research

 ## micro:bit MakeCode